ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-techpreview.md

 NSX-T Manager is assigned an IP address from the private portable address block that is designated for management components and configured to use the common DNS and NTP servers.

 An extra cluster is deployed and used as Hypervisor Transport nodes, along with either vSAN or NFS storage used as the workload data store.
-Table 1 summarizes the requirements for a medium size environment.
+The following table summarizes the requirements for a medium size environment.

-Table 1.
-NSX-T component specifications

 Resources	|NSX-T Manager	|Controller x 3	|Edge x 2	|Bare Metal Edge*
 ---|---|---|---|---